An international celebration of dance, dancers and dance teachers

 Technology is used to bring teachers, students and the public together, encouraging the sharing of ideas and experience and the opportunity to interact with respected dance professionals and high-profile names in the industry.
 It also allows the wider public to engage with and shape the project by offering an online public voting element.

-Whilst technology is used to extend and deepen the experience of all involved, there is no substitute for the live performance experience and so a variety of acts are then selected by a respected panel of professionals to be included in the Dance Proms performance at the iconic Royal Albert Hall on Sunday 5 November 2017.
+Whilst technology is used to extend and deepen the experience of all involved, there is no substitute for the live performance experience and so a variety of acts are then selected by a respected panel of professionals to be included in the Dance Proms performance at the iconic Royal Albert Hall.